Community Classes

 Events and classes are offered in partnership and are designed to address issues of inequity and access.
 If you need a place to teach and share your knowledge we will seek to provide a safe and welcoming space that is free of barriers.

-We offer classes in seed saving, soil health, permaculture principles, climate science, adaptation and land use planning, alternative building, self-reliance, solar systems, water capture, and mycelium appreciation.
+We offer classes in seed saving, soil health, permaculture principles, climate science, adaptation and land use planning, alternative building, self-reliance, solar systems, water capture, and mushroom cultivation.

 We are always open to new partnerships, collaborations and pathways to unlearning and relearning.
 Please be in touch if you have ideas or classes you would like to offer.